Vedic Meditation Mantras 101: A Complete Guide

 ARE BIJA MANTRAS RELIGIOUS?

-Though Bija mantras originated in the ancient Vedic times, they are not associated with a religion.
-The mantras are primordial sounds and predate even Sanskrit.
+Though Bija mantras originated in ancient Vedic times, they are not associated with a religion.
+The mantras are primordial sounds and predate religion and even Sanskrit.
 Because Vedic Meditation mantras work on the level of vibration, and not on the level of meaning, you won’t be suggesting a belief to your mind or practicing a suggestive ritual.
-The mantra is only meant to bring the mind to a de-excited state, and allow the body to deeply rest.
+The mantra is only meant to bring the mind to a quiet and still place and allow the body to deeply rest.

 VEDIC MANTRAS VS OTHER MANTRA TYPES